HibaFatimaA/HibaFatimaA/README.md

 - 👀 I’m interested in cats, math, and colourful sunsets
-- 🌱 I’m currently learning math, computer science, econonics, and business administration at Univerity of Waterloo/Wilfred Laurier University
+- 🌱 I’m currently learning math, computer science, econonics, and business administration
+- 📚 Studying at Univerity of Waterloo/Wilfred Laurier University
 - 💞️ I’m looking to collaborate on anything that helps expand my skills
 - 📫 How to reach me: